shancarter/ucb-dataviz-fall-2013/classes/maps-intro/index.md

 **Required**

 Post an image (screenshot, export, whatever) of a map of the percent of hispanics by county in 2010 to your maps-intro repo.
 You should link to this on your dataviz-home site just like you have done for the other assignments.
-You are free to choose a different color scale or make other stylisting decisions if you prefer.
+You are free to choose a different color scale or make other styling decisions if you prefer.

 **Gold stars**